Skip to main content

 Cephalexin and amoxicillin dosages

 Cephalexin and amoxicillin dosing can vary based on several factors.
-These include the patient age, weight, microorganism suspected in infection, and the location of the infection amongst other things.
+These include the patient’s age, weight, microorganism suspected of infection, and the location of the infection, among other things.
 As discussed previously, it is important for the serum concentrations of the antibiotic to remain above a specified level for an appropriate period of time to adequately treat an infection.
 Many clinical trials have been done to form treatment guidelines for various infections in certain populations.
 Below, we have provided a chart with common dosing for common indications for both cephalexin and amoxicillin.
-Please note that children’s dosing is weight based.
+Please note that children’s dosing is weight-based.
 This is not intended as medical advice.
 Your prescriber will recommend the appropriate drug and dose based on their assessment.

 Cephalexin and amoxicillin dosages